ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 ~~~
 {: title="A cyclic document" #example-yaml-cyclic}

-Even if a document is not cyclic, treating it as a tree could lead to improper behaviors
+Even if a document is not cyclic, treating it as a simple tree could lead to improper behaviors
 (such as the "billion laughs" problem).

 ~~~ yaml